GoBootcamp/book/chapters/basics.md

 #The Basics
 \label{cha:basics}

-Go is often referred as a "simple" programming language, a language that can be learned in a few hours if you already know another language.
+Go is often referred to as a "simple" programming language, a language that can be learned in a few hours if you already know another language.
 Go was designed to feel familiar and to stay as simple as possible, [the entire language specification](http://golang.org/ref/spec) fits in just a few pages.

-There are few concepts we are going to explore before writing our first application.
+There are a few concepts we are going to explore before writing our first application.

 ## Variables & inferred typing